 Fletch travels to Utah where he breaks into the realtor's office and discovers the deed lists the sale price as only $3,000.
 He barely escapes from the office while being chased by a guard dog.

-Disguised as a redneck airplane mechanic, Fletch shows up at Stanwyk's airplane hangar and learns from two mechanics that Stanwyk has been using the plane to travel back and forth between California and Brazil on a weekly basis for several months now.
+Disguised as a redneck airplane mechanic, Fletch shows up at Stanwyk's plane hangar and learns from two mechanics that Stanwyk has been using the plane to travel back and forth between California and Brazil on a weekly basis for several months.

 Back at the tennis club, Fletch meets Gail at her cabana.
-He treats her to an expensive lunch which he charges to the credit account of a snooty club member who Fletch'd overheard being abusive toward the staff.
-Fletch gives her a little information about the investigation but has to flee when Underhill shows up at Gail's door, demanding the several hundred dollars the lunch had cost.
+He treats her to an expensive lunch which he charges to the credit account of a snooty and obnoxious club member, Underhill, whom Fletch'd overheard being abusive toward the staff.
+Fletch gives her a little information about the investigation but has to flee when Mr. Underhill shows up at Gail's door, demanding the several hundred dollars the lunch had cost.

 Fletch spies on Stanwyk making a suspicious briefcase exchange with Chief Karlin, but is unable to determine the nature of their relationship.
 He returns home to find LAPD officers lying in wait at his apartment and flees and manages to avoid being caught after a harrowing car chase when Fletch steals a Alfa Romeo from a young car thief and roars off, with several police cruisers and cycle officers in pursuit.
 He manages to stay ahead of them and is only able to shake them when he distracts them all at a lodge club dinner.

 Fletch returns to Provo to hide out and, under the guise of an insurance investigator, interviews Stanwyk's parents.
 Fletch discovers Stanwyk has been secretly married to another woman for eight years, having used Gail for her money.
 He returns to Beverly Hills and shares what he's found with Gail, who's very upset about her husband's bigamy.
 Fletch asks her not to call the police until he can confront her husband when he goes to their home to carry out the murder he'd originally been hired for.

 Fletch arrives at Stanwyk's mansion on the night of the plotted murder only to find Stanwyk armed and ready to kill him instead.
 In the trunk of Stanwyk's car Fletch finds several cans of gasoline.
 Fletch reveals he is aware Stanwyk's real plan was to fake his own death by killing Fletch and burning his body beyond recognition and dressing like Fletch himself, all detailed in a statement that Fletch's paper will print if Fletch doesn't report for work the next day.
 Stanwyk would then escape to Brazil with his other wife as well as Gail's $3 million.
 Stanwyk was also using his private jet to smuggle cocaine from South America to supply Chief Karlin who in turn profited by blackmailing ex-convicts like Fat Sam (George Wendt) to peddle drugs on the beaches.
 Chief Karlin unexpectedly shows up and, upon learning of Stanwyk's intentions to flee with $800,000 of the Chief's drug money, kills Stanwyk.
-Chief Karlin then turns the gun on Fletch but is knocked unconscious by Gail when she clobbers him with a tennis racket.
+Chief Karlin then turns the gun on Fletch but is knocked unconscious by Gail when she clubs him with a tennis racket.

 Some time later, Chief Karlin is indicted due to Fletch's investigation.
 Fletch begins dating Gail and in the final scene, takes her on a vacation to Rio, Brazil.
 Fletch jokes that he'd placed the expenses for the vacation on Underhill's credit account and offers the audience the number.